 If the performance of your vehicle is starting to decline, you notice that the drives are not as smooth as it used to be earlier, then there is a good possibility that it needs maintenance.
 It is best to check with the mechanic, but usually, it might be the carburetors that might be the source of the issue.
 There is a deposit of fuel varnish on the carburetors and the injectors that inhibit them from functioning properly.
 When these deposits add up it leads to inhibiting fuel flow in the engine.
-Whenever there is even a slight issue with the flow of fuel to the engine then it leads to issues like causing the engine to stall, misfire or run clamorously.
+Whenever there is even a slight issue with the flow of fuel to the engine, it leads to issues like causing the engine to stall, misfire or run roughly.

 In such scenarios, you need to clean the carburetors and surrounding parts for the engine to start working smoothly again.
 There are various carburetor cleaner products around the market and you must choose one depending on what you like the best.

 There are various resources and chemicals that are used in the manufacture of Carb cleaner products.
 Before you start spraying that spray for your engine it is important to understand the contents of the carb cleaner.
 Some of the contents or ingredients used in the carburetor cleaner are Acetone, Xylene, Toluene, Methyl Ethyl Ketone (MEK), Ethyl benzene, 2-Butoxyethanol, and propane.